 Let’s take a look at the school of LIFE.

-My remedial courses in LIFE took me almost 22 years (the dependent and educational years).
+My undergraduate courses in LIFE took me almost 22 years (the dependent and educational years).

 I worked through elementary school, junior high, high school, and college academics; learned how to be a friend; got involved in extra-curricular activities and sports; and explored the dating scene.